Making the slopes safe

-Safety is a big problem in skiing.
 There were 57 deaths during the 2021-22 season and 53 catastrophic accidents causing paralysis, loss of a limb, or serious head injuries in 2022-23 in addition to all other sprains and broken bones.
 The effects of these devastating injuries to the victims and the people around them are told in the stories at the bottom of this page.
+Safety is a problem on the slopes that technology and a new approach to instruction fix.

 Speed

 People cannot drive without training and testing, but they can ski any run as fast as they want without instruction or assessment.
-There is no license plate or way to identify who caused a crash when people do not stop.
 In serious crashes, it is sometimes assumed that no one was at fault, "it was just an accident".
-Maybe no one intends to cause a crash, but skiing out of control is something many skiers do because they do not know how to slow down, and the industry can fix this problem.
+Maybe no one intends to cause a crash, but skiing out of control is something many skiers do because they do not know how to slow down.

 Instruction for control

-About 30 to 50 percent of beginners take a lesson, and only about 7 percent of all skier visits involve instruction, so few people are taking lessons.
-More instruction would make the slopes safer especially if they focused on helping guests to ski incontrol.
+Only about 7 percent of all skier visits involve instruction.
+More instruction would make the slopes safer especially if it focuses on helping guests to ski incontrol.
 It is the first rule in "Your responsibility code" but it is not worth having rules if people can not follow them.

 The average skier only skis about 6 times a season, many are older, out of shape, and not athletic.
-They often just want to ski more of the resort with their family, they are not trying to become expert skiers.
-Our program focuses on the skills they need for better control.
+They often just want to ski more of the resort with their family, with more confidence and control, they are not trying to carve expert slopes at high speeds.
+Teaching them expert moves is like putting a new driver in a race car.

 Stories on safety